 Audit log files are generated for all events relating to the security of the CAs.
-The security audit logs either automatically collected or if not possible, a logbook, paper form, or other physical mechanism are used.
-All security audits logs, both electronic and non-electronic, are retained and made available during compliance audits.
-The security audit logs for each auditable event defined in this section shall be maintained in accordance with Section 5.5.2.
+The security audit logs are either automatically collected or if not possible, a logbook, paper form, or other physical mechanism is used.
+All security audit logs, both electronic and non-electronic, are retained and made available during compliance audits.
+The security audit logs for each auditable event defined in this section will be maintained as per Section 5.5.2.